akiramgotcheya/Rust-By-Practice/README.md

 # Rust-By-Practice
 Polkadot Bootcamp Week 1 Assignment

-Please note that this repo contains only solutions to exercises available on https://practice.rs/why-exercise.html
+Note: This repo contains only solutions to exercises available on https://practice.rs/why-exercise.html Please visit the website to view the original problem.